-Timor-Leste became an independent nation in 2002, following more than four hundred years of Portuguese colonization, twenty-four years of Indonesian occupation, and three years of United Nations transitional administration.
+Timor-Leste became an independent nation on May 20, 2002, following more than four hundred years of Portuguese colonization, twenty-four years of Indonesian occupation, and three years of United Nations transitional administration.
 The United States established diplomatic relations with Timor-Leste that same day.
-Since independence, the country has made important strides in strengthening its democratic institutions, but continues to face the challenge of building a strong democracy and vibrant economy against a background of still-fragile institutions and limited human capital.
+Since independence, the country has made important strides in strengthening its democratic institutions, but continues to face the challenge of building a vibrant, diversified economy against the background of still-developing institutions, and limited human capital.
 The United States and Timor-Leste enjoy excellent bilateral relations based on shared interests and values, and the United States is committed to strengthening and deepening this partnership.

 U.S. Assistance to Timor-Leste

 Bilateral Economic Relations

-Timor-Leste remains one of the least developed countries in the world and there is little direct trade with the United States.
+Timor-Leste remains one of the least developed countries in Asia and there is little direct trade with the United States.
 The economy is dependent on government spending (financed by petroleum revenues) and, to a lesser extent, assistance from international donors including the United States.
-Private sector development has lagged due to public spending that crowds out private enterprise, a lack of skilled workers, infrastructure weakness, an incomplete legal system, an incomplete land tenure system, difficulty accessing credit, and an inefficient regulatory environment.
-The U.S. Overseas Private Investment Corporation and the Government of Timor-Leste have signed an Investment Incentive Agreement.
-The second largest export is coffee, which generates between $15 and $30 million a year.
-The United States, via USAID, helped establish the coffee industry in East Timor in the 1990s, and today, Starbucks Coffee Company is a major purchaser of Timorese coffee.
+Private sector development has lagged due to public spending that crowds out private enterprise, a lack of skilled workers, infrastructure weakness, incomplete legal and land tenure systems, difficulty accessing credit, and an inefficient regulatory environment.
+The U.S. Development Finance Corporation and the Government of Timor-Leste have signed an Investment Incentive Agreement.
+The third largest export is coffee, which generates between $15 and $30 million a year.
+The United States, via USAID, helped establish the coffee industry in Timor-Leste in the 1990s, and today, Starbucks Coffee Company is a major purchaser of Timorese coffee.
 McCormick spice company purchases Timorese vanilla, cloves, and pepper.
-The United States supports efforts to diversify the Timorese economy and develop a private sector.
+The United States supports efforts to diversify the Timorese economy and develop its private sector.